fygar256/information_and_computer_sciences_treatise/README.md

-Here is an area for information and computer science treatise.
+Here are the information and computer science treatises.

 info.py: trial to extract any information from pi and to extract the phone number who you think to love from perfect random number.